 In this appendix we discuss publicly available computer code packages for SDP relaxation hierarchies addressing various physics problems.
 We also discuss different SDP solvers and programming languages.

-SDP solvers require the problem to be input in a standard form, roughly similar to Eqs.~\eqref{primal} and \eqref{dual}, but with details that vary with the specific solver.
+SDP solvers require the problem to be input in a standard form, that is roughly similar to Eqs.~\eqref{primal} and \eqref{dual}, but with details that vary with the specific solver.
 This can be quite cumbersome for more complex problems.
-To get around this, it is common to use modellers, that allow much more flexible forms of input, and automatically translate them to the format required by the solvers.
+To get around this, it is common to use modelers, which allow much more flexible forms of input, and automatically translate them to the format required by the solvers.